I am a lifelong music fan and musician, and also enjoy raising analog awareness and promoting the culture.

-Collector segment of cassettes is now strong.
-Artists and labels are hard at work, constantly putting out new product.
+The collector segment of cassettes is now strong.
+Artists and labels are hard at work, constantly putting out a new product.
 While record producing plants are backed up at will trying to keep up demand with orders, cassette production still remains a viable and practical way to get your music out as an aspiring artist, and as a vehicle for bigger acts to do special edition runs on different colors and special features.

 Cassettes Are Now Relevant

-Along with the new found popularity of the cassette, so are the places coming forth to share the fun.
+Along with the newfound popularity of the cassette, so are the places coming forth to share the fun.
 Facebook now boasts of numerous groups where people buy, sell or trade and show off their cassette tapes.
 Members use a pay pal account to buy and sell and use tracking on the shipping to further secure their transactions.
 Members use eBay sold listings to further help with pricing.

 Discogs is another site where cassettes along with records are also bought and sold.
-Users also use Discogs to set pricing on their products.
+Users also use Discogs to set the pricing on their products.
 Users also use a site called Dead Format to compile lists for trade and sale.

 Pump up the Volume